thebithead/nuodb-operator/README.md

   container: nuodb/nuodb-ce:latest
 ```

 **Note:** We recommend replacing the database password `dbPassword` value 'secret' wtih one of your choice.
 Also, it's common to configure the image pull source locations by replacing the default values for the `ycsbContainer` and `container` parameters with values that match your deployment type.
-See section&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Optional Database Parameters](#Optional-Database-Parameters) for working samples.
+See section &nbsp;[Optional Database Parameters](#Optional-Database-Parameters) for working samples.

 ### Sample nuodb-ycsb-cr.yaml deployment file
 ```